jhvanderschee/jekyllcodex/_posts/2017-12-07-interview-with-joost-van-der-schee.md

 ### Why aren’t there more webdesigners working with Static Site Generators?

-I think a lot of webdesigners think that SSG's cannot deliver high-end editing experiences for clients.
-They think manual image resizing is needed, form builders are not an option, graphical CMS systems have limited functionality.
+I think a lot of webdesigners think that SSG's cannot deliver an high-end editing experience for clients.
+They think manual image resizing is needed, form builders are not an option and graphical CMS systems have too limited functionality.
 Also... clients often ask for a WordPres solution, as they have heard it is good (especially mythically good at SEO).
 Static Site Generators are not very well known yet.